ahmetozdemir73/ColorDetection/README.md

 # ColorDetection
-Real-time color detection project with the help of trackbars in HSV color space
+Real-time color detection project with the help of trackbars
+in HSV color space
+(OpenCV)